jessicalynn03/alphabet_guessing_game/README.md

 1. The computer will generate a letter between A-Z.
 2. Player must guess which letter the computer has generated between A-Z.
-3. Player will be timed.
+3. Player will be given 30 seconds to input a letter.
 4. For every letter the player is able to guess correctly, they will be given 1 point.
 5. Everytime the player is unable to guess a letter correctly, the computers score will go up by 1.
-6. if the player guesses 6 letters correctly within the time given inorder to win the game.
+6. The player must get atleast 12 correct in order to win the game.
 7. If the computer score reaches 12 then the player loses.